 Great!
 Everything worked as expected.
 Now all these configurations are very scalable and have the ability to be applied to thousands of EC2 instances in your environment.

-Head over to the forum if you have an questions or comments, and until next time, stay safe in the Trenches of IT!
+Feel free to reach out here if you have an questions or comments, and until next time, stay safe in the Trenches of IT!